saturn9631/SocialPhysicsDataInsights/Project_Plan.md

 ## Features List
 1. Mining, Cleaning and Formatting Data (git branch: Data_Processing).
 2. Tools for creating game theory models of social interaction and visuallizing and doing math on their state space (git branch: Game_Theory_Analyzer).
-3. Tools to map institutions as graphs (networks) and visualize those graphs (git branch: Institution_Mapper).
+3. Tools to map institutions as graphs (networks) and visualize those graphs (git branch: Social_Institution_Mapper).
 4. Tools to map the individual and collective psychology and predict how it affects decisions(git branch: Psychoanalyzer).

 ### Implementing Code
 **Data Processing:**
-1. Taylor Series Linear Regression/Neural Network
+1. Convert a persons data points into numbers
-2. Sql interactor
+2. Run converted data points through matrix to get belief
-3. Sentiment Analyer
+3. Rank beliefs based on relationships with other people

 **Modeling:**
 1. Phase space interactive visualizer.
 2. Differential/Difference Equation generator and solver